zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 <a name="custom-domains-dictionary-configuration-use-of-the-link-attribute"></a>
 #### Use of the Link attribute

+Expansion logic is required for properties that are marked `[Link]`.
+The format string is specified in the `LinkTemplate` property that is located at the root of the object.
+A `LinkTemplate` value of `https://go.microsoft.com/fwLink/?LinkID={linkId}&amp;clcid=0x{lcid}` is the correct template for FwLinks.

-If the property is marked `[Link]` then link expansion logic will be applied in the following
+Expansion in the format string is applied according to the following rules.

-If the string is numeric, it will be expanded according to the format string specified in the `LinkTemplate` property at the root of the object.
-Occurrences of `{linkId}` in the string will be expanded to the numeric value.
+1. If the string is numeric, then occurrences of `{linkId}` in the string are expanded to the numeric value.
 If no `LinkTemplate` property is specified, the value will be left unexpanded.

-Occurrences in the string of `{lcid}` will be replaced with the hex representation of the user's preferred .NET LCID value (for example, 409 for US English).
-Occurrences in the string of `{culture}` will be replaced with the user's preferred .NET culture code (for example, en-US for US English).
+1. Occurrences of `{lcid}` are replaced with the hex representation of the user's preferred .NET LCID value.
+For example, 409 is the .NET LCID value for US English.

-A LinkTemplate value of `https://go.microsoft.com/fwLink/?LinkID={linkId}&amp;clcid=0x{lcid}` is the correct template for FwLinks.
+1. Occurrences  of `{culture}` are replaced with the user's preferred .NET culture code.
+For example, en-US is the .NET culture code for US English.

 An exception will be thrown if the target of a `[Link]` attribute is not in one of the following string formats.

-1. Numeric (e.g. '12345' )
+* Numeric, for example,  '12345'

-1. A URL hash-fragment (e.g. #create\Microsoft.Support)
+* A URL hash-fragment, like "#create\Microsoft.Support"

-1. A http or https URL
+* A http or https URL

 <a name="custom-domains-dictionary-configuration-the-default-key"></a>
-#### The &#39;default&#39; key
+#### The default key

-If no exact match is found for the specified key (or the caller passes null), Get returns the settings associated with a key whose name is `default`.
+If no exact match is found for the specified key, or if the caller sends a value of null, the `Get` function returns the settings associated with a key whose name is `default`.

 <a name="custom-domains-dictionary-configuration-setting-inheritance"></a>
 ### Setting inheritance

-`DictionaryConfiguration` supports a simplistic one-level inheritance model to avoid having to repeat unchanged settings in 'subclassed' config.
+`DictionaryConfiguration` supports a simplistic one-level inheritance model to avoid repeating unchanged settings in 'subclassed' config.

-If a property inside the settings for a non-default key is missing or explicitly set to null,  the value for that property is set to the value from the default key.
-For example:
+If a property inside the settings for a non-default key is missing or explicitly set to null,  the value for that property is set to the value from the default key, as in the following example.

 ``` xml
     <add key="Microsoft.Portal.Framework.WebsiteDomainBasedConfiguration.Settings" value="{